-- target audiences for trainings and public awareness activities - topics of trainings - tentative dates or frequency of training events - key staff involved in delivering training - identification of specific professional development opportunities for staff, including costs to attend local or national victim assistance or regional or national trafficking conferences.
+- target audiences for trainings and public awareness activities - topics of trainings - tentative dates or frequency of training events - · key staff involved in delivering training - identification of specific professional development opportunities for staff, including costs to attend local or national victim assistance or regional or national trafficking conferences.

-Under this program, OVC recommends each Category 1 applicant allocate 2-5 percent of the total project budget, including match funds, be dedicated to conducting training and public awareness activities and providing project staff with professional development opportunities (including travel costs, staff time, and speaker fees, if applicable).
+Under this program, OVC recommends applicants dedicate a minimum of 2 percent of the total project budget, including match funds, to conducting training and public awareness activities and providing project staff with professional development opportunities (including travel costs, staff time, and speaker fees, if applicable).
 Please note that required attendance at DOJ grantee and/or kick-off meetings are not considered part of training costs.